makersmansion/makersmansion/src/biases/curse-of-knowledge.md

     - money
 ---

-💬  **Maria is a teacher and struggles to understand the perspective of her new students**
+> Maria is a teacher and struggles to understand the perspective of her new students

 ---